minoobeyzavi/Transpara/Druid/BatchData.md

 ```
 This dataset is always going to be available when Druid services are running.

-** Status of your ingestion task: http://localhost:8090/console.html.
+    Status of your ingestion task: http://localhost:8090/console.html.
-Refresh to see a "SUCCESS" status for the task.

-** Progress of loading data: http://localhost:8081/#/.
+    Progress of loading data: http://localhost:8081/#/.
-You should see datasource "wikiticker" with a blue circle indicating "fully available".

 #### Submit Query